This site is intended for healthcare professionals.

 A Partnership Based On Principle.

-At Eli Lilly and Company, we are partnering with dermatologists to achieve meaningful and measurable change, resulting in greater health equity for people with skin of color.
-In collaboration with dermatology thought leaders, advocacy groups and communities, we are investing in more diverse clinical research, providing education for healthcare professionals and helping to empower the voice of patients with skin of color.
+At Eli Lilly and Company, we are partnering with healthcare professionals to achieve meaningful and measurable change, resulting in greater health equity for people with skin of color.
+In collaboration with dermatology thought leaders, advocacy groups and communities, we are investing in more diverse clinical research, providing education and helping to empower the voice of patients with skin of color.

 Underserved.
 Underrepresented.